hello-from-anon-researcher/hello-from-anon-researcher.github.io/docs/signatures/asiahitgroup.md

 * Year: 2017
 * Blog: https://blog.malwarebytes.com/cybercrime/2017/11/new-trojan-malware-discovered-google-play/

 This malware attempts to download a remote payload that performs SMS stealing behaviors (observed).
 On application launch, it initially contacts a C&C server.
 Based on the response, it will check for network connectivity, contact a internet location service to check whether the user is in a valid target location, and then download an additional remote payload.
 It then broadcasts a developer defined intent that is picked up in a second entry point to virtually install and run the remote payload.
+The remote payload is said to steal SMS messages (an observed behavior as the server was down at time of analysis).
+At the end, the malware hides the app icon.

 ## Signature
 ---